suishya/suishya/README.md

 - 👋 Hi, I’m @suishya
 - 👀 I’m interested in Data Analyst/Data Science
 - 🌱 I’m currently learning SQL and Python
-- 💞️ I’m looking to collaborate on those language
+- 💞️ I’m looking to collaborate on those languages
 - 📫 How to reach me on it
 - For everyone who sees this, please help me, im newby in github